ryhorowitz/my-first-repository/README.md

 Launch School told me to do this.
+Edited for second attempt.